 Once you have been fitted for contact lenses and become confident in inserting and removing your lenses you will soon find you forget you are wearing them.
-Daily disposable contact lenses are particularly comfortable as a fresh clean pair are used every day leaving little time for protein deposits and bacteria to build up.
+Daily disposable contact lenses are particularly comfortable as a fresh clean pair is used every day leaving little time for protein deposits and bacteria to build up.

 There’s no chemical in contact lenses that would allow them to remain stuck to your eyes.
-However, most contact lens wearers will have experienced their contact lenses feeling stuck on occasions, particularly last thing at night after a drink or two, this is normally due to dehydration and dry eyes.
+However, most contact lens wearers will have experienced their contact lenses feeling stuck on occasion, particularly last thing at night after a drink or two, this is normally due to dehydration and dry eyes.

 4. Contact Lenses Are A Lot Of Hassle to Take Care Of

-Modern contact lenses take little or no time to take care of, the simplest lenses to take care of are daily disposable contact lenses, you simply put a new, fresh clean pair of lenses in every morning, and take them out an bin them every evening - what could be simpler?
+Modern contact lenses take little or no time to take care of, the simplest lenses to take care of are daily disposable contact lenses, you simply put a new, fresh clean pair of lenses in every morning, take them out and bin them every evening - what could be simpler?

-Monthly disposable contact lenses are the most time consuming as when you remove them at night you need to clean and store them ready for wear the next day, but even this only takes a couple of minutes once you get use to the routine.
+Monthly disposable contact lenses are the most time consuming as when you remove them at night you need to clean and store them ready for wear the next day, but even this only takes a couple of minutes once you get used to the routine.

 It could be said that continuous wear contact lenses are hassle free as you insert a new, fresh, clean pair of contact lenses at the beginning of the month and remove them and dispose of them at the end of the month, however continuous wear lenses are not for everyone, and many people find they need to remove them for a clean and soak after a week or two's wear.